-The most important action you can take, in order to win salary negotiations, is doing some research on salary levels for the function, company and industry in question.
+The most important action you can take, in order to win at salary negotiation, is doing some research on salary levels for the function, company and industry in question.

 By arming yourself with such information you will have a sense of what is fair and know what to expect.
 This puts you in a very strong position.

 Before you go for the interview, here is the research you can do to help with your salary negotiation:

-- Have a look at public information on salaries for your location.
+- Have a look at public information on salaries.
 Information on the function and industry is easier to obtain but often you will find great data for a particular company as well.
 Typically recruitment firms, job sites and government agencies conduct salary surveys and publish their findings.
 So all you need to do is search for such publications for your city/country.
-For Singapore you can find a compilation of these surveys here -> Singapore Salary.

 - Get in touch with people you know (friends, family, classmates, etc.) who have experience working in the field/company and get the inside scoop from them.
 These people are a great source of information and you can get detailed insights from them, for specific companies as well (which is priceless).
 Ask them for all details of the salary levels and also how compensation packages are structured (split between base pay, bonus, allowances and so on).